byu-cxi/PID-Beam-Stabilization/README.md

 This code is designed for two cameras and two motorized mirrors (meaning four motors), which allows it to correct both Position and Poynting error.
 It assumes that error in the X direction can be corrected with limited impact on the Y error, and vise versa.

 Getting started:
-- Follow instructions for the physical setup by watching the video (TODO make video, describe where to find it).
+- Follow instructions for the physical setup by watching the video (Box.byu.edu  "/HHGsetup/PID Beam Stabilization documentation video.mp4", or in Hyrum Taylor's personal folder, main directory in the lab box folder).
 - Set up the Conda environment, as described in `Conda Environment Creation.txt`.
 Verify the environment is working using the minimal test codes.
 - Use `auto-calibration.py` to set parameters in `vals.py`.
 - Run `main.py`, manually add some noise, and make sure it is stabilizing correctly.
 If it isn't stabilizing well, tune the PID values in `helper.py`.